icarito/physics-with-xo/09_precision_accuracy_ADC.md

 ##### Precision associated with statistical dispersion of measurements:

 Now we must determine what level of statistical dispersion exists when measuring the same voltage repeatedly.
-We calculate the average of the series V_average, the standard deviation for the measure **σ-s** and from it the standard deviation for the average, **σ-est** (the parameter that allows to determine the dispersion of measurements with respect to their average value), and N-op, the optimal number of measurements to make.
+We calculate the average of the series V\_average, the standard deviation for the measure **σ-s** and from it the standard deviation for the average, **σ-est** (the parameter that allows to determine the dispersion of measurements with respect to their average value), and N-op, the optimal number of measurements to make.

-Summary[insert footnote]:
+Summary[^6]:

+[^6]: This summary is based in the following references: Roederer (1980), Maiztegui & Gleisner (1980), Gil & Rodríguez (2001), Díaz & Pecard (1970), Maiztegui et al (1987(, Chemuschi & Greco (1970).

 (we summarize the expressions that were used when doing calculations)